chunyang-wen/chunyang-wen.github.io/_posts/2026/2026-05-30-some-ml-basic-concepts.md

     TempDiv -- "T = 1.0 (Med)" --> SoftmaxMed[Normal Softmax: 70%, 25%, 5%] --> Balanced[Balanced]
     TempDiv -- "T = 2.0 (High)" --> SoftmaxHigh[Flat Softmax: 45%, 35%, 20%] --> Creative[Creative / Random]
 ```

+### Sampling Parameters (Top-K and Top-P)

+Frameworks like **vLLM** and Hugging Face expose sampling parameters that work alongside temperature to truncate the long tail of low-probability words, preventing the model from generating complete gibberish when highly "creative".

+* **Top-K Sampling:** Sorts the vocabulary by probability and only considers the top $K$ most likely tokens.
+All other tokens are discarded. (e.g., `top_k = 50` means only the 50 best words are considered).
+* **Top-P (Nucleus) Sampling:** Sorts the vocabulary by probability and keeps adding words to the candidate pool until the cumulative probability exceeds $P$. (e.g., `top_p = 0.9` means it considers the smallest set of words whose combined probability is 90%).
+* **Pros:** Ensures that even at high temperatures, the model never picks statistically absurd tokens.

 ### Code Example